vishnuabhi4/Data-Structure-JS/Exercise/exercise-longest-palindromic-substring.md

 and right will both be decremented by 1.
 The value of window will be 0, since right - left - 1 is equal to -1.
 The function will then return 0 as the output.
+* isPalindrome itself is not true or false - it’s a function.
+It’s only when you call the function (i.e., isPalindrome()) that it evaluates to true or false, depending on the return values of canExpand() and isSame().
+* This is a key aspect of JavaScript and many other programming languages: functions are first-class objects, meaning they can be assigned to variables, stored in data structures, passed as arguments to other functions, and so on.
+In this case, isPalindrome is a variable that holds a function.
+The value of isPalindrome is not the result of the function, but the function itself.
+So, you’re right that isPalindrome is neither true nor false after the execution of the first line.
+It’s a function.